Celebrating Achievements · · 18 min read

 2. March 6 for Non-Senate Faculty

 This information is crucial for those engaged in educational initiatives, as it provides a clear timeline for participation.
-By recognizing and celebrating excellence in teaching through a teaching award, we not only uplift individual educators but also inspire a collective commitment to educational quality.
+By recognizing and celebrating excellence in teaching through a , we not only uplift individual educators but also inspire a collective commitment to educational quality.

 Start at the center with the teaching award, then explore its definition, types, significance, and important nomination dates.
 Each branch represents a different aspect, helping you understand the full scope of what teaching awards entail.